mangtronix/MusicDevices/WeeklySchedule.md

         - Click on the Serial Monitor tab
         - Select the Port (e.g. /dev/tty.usbmodem... - Adafruit)
         - Click Start Monitoring
+    - Note: you may have to reselect the port and click Start Monitoring if you manually reset the board

 MIDI - Musical Instrument Digital Interface
 - Standard for communication between digital instruments dating back to the 80s